CopernicaMarketingSoftware/Documentation/Publisher/en/rest-delete-minirule.md

-# REST API: deleting a minirule
+# REST API: DELETE minirule

 When you send an HTTP DELETE request to the following URL, you’ll delete a minirule: